Back to Blog

 5. Give your whole team access to your planner

 Your whole team needs to be singing from the same song sheet.
-Anyone with access to the social accounts needs to know what’s going on, and when.
+Anyone with access to the social accounts needs to know what's going on, and when.
+If everyone is doing their own thing it's likely you won't get a good mix of content.
+And the tempo will almost certainly be erratic.

 Be honest, how was your tone and tempo last month?

 Too often we fail to stop, take a breathe, and review what we’ve done.
 So this time make an effort to look in the rearview mirror at your past month’s social media activity.
+How consistent is it?
+What’s the frequency of posts like?
+How varied are the type of posts?
+Now create a social media plan for the next month.
+Use the planning guidelines in this article to fill out your Digital Stack monthly planner.
+It’s 15 minutes' work that could double your social media engagement.